News & Media / Podcast / Back from Tanzania

 Rich Rudowske

 Yeah, I love it.
 So that work with that established program, I love you talking about their excitement about a learning explosion, too.
 That’s very cool.
 Like just that excitement for seeing vision and new opportunities, especially as they’re already engaged in the work.
 So then, Ishni, you were focused on these other three communities that are in a beginning process.
-So listeners to the podcast may have heard us talk about co creative processes, which was my doctoral dissertation, and we don’t expect you to remember that, but basically the general idea is you want to create space for conversations and for language communities to be able to really contribute into what’s going to happen in their language.
+So listeners to the podcast may have heard us talk about co-creative processes, which was my doctoral dissertation, and we don’t expect you to remember that, but basically the general idea is you want to create space for conversations and for language communities to be able to really contribute into what’s going to happen in their language.
 So talk about, again, some of where those language communities are at and how that informed your approach.

 24:58

 So what we did was, as I mentioned, I had a series of questions.
 Rather than providing information and saying, this is how translation works, this is what translation is.
 I came with questions, and along with those questions, it wasn’t just myself and members of the community, or myself and church representatives and members of the community.
 The church provided some pastors to be scribes for this event.
 So the role of the scribe was to make note of what it was that people from each language group were saying in response to the question.
-So essentially what were doing was exploring with members of the language community, aspects of their community, specific to their community, that are relevant to how the Bible translation work is going to be planned.
+So essentially what we were doing was exploring with members of the language community, aspects of their community, specific to their community, that are relevant to how the Bible translation work is going to be planned.

 25:50